Using VBScript with Internet Explorer 10 or Older

-This section provides tutorial example on how to embed a VBScript code in a HTML document to be executed by Internet Explorer on the client machine.
+This section provides tutorial example on how to embed a VBScript code in a HTML document to be executed by Internet Explorer 10 or older on the local machine.

 Now let's try to write our first VBScript code in a HTML document.